When you’re Medicare eligible, you enroll in Original Medicare. This provides the most basic coverage offered by the government.

 While Medicare Part D is an optional part of Medicare, if you don’t have another source of prescription drug coverage, you may incur a permanent late enrollment penalty when you do decide to buy Medicare Part D. If you have creditable coverage through an employer group health coverage that is ending, you must enroll in Medicare Part D within 63 days of losing your coverage.

 If you fail to have creditable prescription drug coverage, this penalty will be in place for the entire length of your Medicare coverage.
-If you’re enrolled in Original Medicare Parts A & B, be sure to enroll in Part D during your Initial Enrollment Period or Open Enrollment Period—if you miss your Initial Enrollment Period.
+If you’re enrolled in Original Medicare Parts A & B, be sure to enroll in Part D during your Initial Enrollment Period or General Enrollment Period—if you miss your Initial Enrollment Period.
 This way, you can avoid those lifetime penalties.

 Agent tip: